-Cyber insurance is terminology and a form of “accountability” insurance that has been provided to cover any business for costs they suffer as a result of the hacking, failure of systems and other external factors in which the company’s own data as well clients data is stolen, manipulated and destroyed.
+Cyber insurance is the terminology and a form of “accountability” insurance that has been provided to cover any business for costs they suffer as a result of the hacking, failure of systems, and other external factors in which the company’s own data as well clients data is stolen, manipulated and destroyed.

-Coverages for cyber insurance provides a means for individuals and companies to transfer a part of financial exposure to the insurance markets.
+Coverages for cyber insurance provide a means for individuals and companies to transfer a part of financial exposure to the insurance markets.
 The intention of cyber insurance as any other form of insurance is to simultaneously reduce the risk as well as provide the aggrieved party with some form of redressal.
 It also provides cover for regulatory investigations or actions in case of a breach and business interruption and price of notifying consumers, without the requirement for physical damage which is a standard trigger under property policies.

-According to a newly released report from the Australian Government in 2017, the number of data breach cases are on the rise.
+According to a newly released report from the Australian Government in 2017, the number of data breach cases is on the rise.
 This has triggered the demand for Cyber Insurance in Large and Mid-Level institutions.
 This has affected various e-commerce companies especially considering the huge database of end-users.

 To request a sample copy or view summary of this report, click the link below: